daverona/docker-cromwell/README.md

 Since cromwell runs in a Docker container on your host, your host is surely able to run workflows which utilize Docker images.

-For `cromwell` account to log in without password, `cromwell`'s RSA public key needs to be added to your `authorized_keys` file:
+For `cromwell` account to log in without password to your host, `cromwell`'s RSA public key needs to be added to your `authorized_keys` file:

 ```bash
 docker container run --rm \